 More on email signature images

-As you can see, your image is usually an essential part of an email signature.
+As you can see, your image is usually an essential part of an email footer.
 However, if you go wrong with its proportions or size, people may not see it as you intended.
 Follow the recommendations below to make sure you choose the right image.

 Format | Size | Proportions | Resolution |